Are you tracking the right product marketing KPIs?

 - Signup-to-Customer Rate (%)= # of customer/ # of PQLs x 100

-You can use a tool like Userpilot and set specific goals to measure your in-product conversion rates across the journey stages.
-With a clear user journey analytics view, you can identify where your users are dropping off in the journey and launch in-app experiences to drive growth.
+You can use a tool like Userpilot to measure your in-product conversion rates across the journey stages.
+With funnel analysis, you can identify where your users are dropping off in the customer journey and launch in-app experiences to drive growth.

 - Days from signup to PQL= the average number of days it takes a prospect to become a PQL